Detection, localisation and tracking of pallets using machine learning techniques and 2D range data: Introduction

 The major contribution of the paper is an architecture made up of two components: (i) a pallet detector module employing a Faster Region-based Convolutional Neural Network (Faster R-CNN) detector \cite{girshick2015fast, Ren2017} coupled with a CNN-based classifier for classification purposes operating on a bitmap-like representation of 2D range scans; (ii) a Kalman filter based module for localising and tracking the detected pallets, as well as increasing the confidence associated with their detection on-line.
-In particular, the proposed architecture: \begin{itemize} \item to the best of our knowledge, is the first framework for pallet detection, localisation and tracking using machine learning approaches based on 2D range data exclusively; \item is designed to detect, localise and track multiple pallets at the same time; \item exhibits independence from a possible \textit{a priori} knowledge about a pallet's location; \item does not require any modifications to existing standard pallets, as done in other well-known approaches in the literature, for example in \cite{lecking2006variable}; \item does not require information about the forklift's pose either in absolute terms or relative to the target pallet; \item to the best of our knowledge, this is the first attempt to perform object detection, classification and tracking using a 2D laser rangefinder in conjunction with machine learning methods, instead of the more common model-based approaches.
+In particular, the proposed architecture: \begin{itemize} \item to the best of our knowledge, is the first framework for pallet detection, localisation and tracking using machine learning approaches based on 2D range data exclusively; \item is designed to detect, localise and track multiple pallets at the same time; \item exhibits independence from a possible \textit{a priori} knowledge about a pallet's location; \item is a data-driven rather than model-based method, in addition to pallets it can be adapted to detect other objects with comparable size and with a similarly fixed geometry; \item does not require any modifications to existing standard pallets, as done in other well-known approaches in the literature, for example in \cite{lecking2006variable}; \item does not require information about the forklift's pose either in absolute terms or relative to the target pallet; \item to the best of our knowledge, this is the first attempt to perform object detection, classification and tracking using a 2D laser rangefinder in conjunction with machine learning methods, instead of the more common model-based approaches.
 Due to the limited and sparse nature of the data provided by this sensor, this poses different challanges compared to apporaches based on 3D LiDAR, cameras, or both \cite{feng2018towards, zhou2017voxelnet, asvadi2017depthcn, redmon2016you, liang2018deep}. \end{itemize}

 The paper is organised as follows.
 Section \ref{sec:background} discusses related work and introduces the reference scenario.
 Section \ref{sec:methods} describes the methods to pallet detection, localisation and tracking employed in the proposed architecture.
 The overall data flow pipeline as well as the pallet tracking algorithm are described in Section \ref{sec:system_architecture}.
 Implementation details and the experimental evaluation are discussed in Section \ref{sec:experimental_results}.
 Conclusions follow.